Our priority at acquiesce is to provide an independent service that is sleek and modern but also warm and caring.

 Can alcohol addiction be cured?As alcohol addiction is widely accepted and defined as an illness or disease by most medical associations.
 Then like other chronic diseases such as heart disease or asthma, treatment for alcohol addiction usually isn't a cure, but addiction can be managed successfully.
 Treatment enables people to counteract addiction's disruptive effects on their brain and behaviour and regain control of their lives.
 The Acquiesce treatment programme allows Individuals to learn about and understand their addiction and gain the knowledge and tools for an ongoing sustainable solution and recovery.

 How can alcohol addiction be treated?Treatment for alcohol addiction at Acquiesce begins with a free confidential consultation with a Recovery Practitioner in order to establish the individual needs and suitability for safe treatment with the service, this can be done either by phone call or by booking an appointment at the centre.
 Once the correct treatment pathway has been established all arrangements for a smooth and hassle free admission, including transportation would be made and agreed.
 Acquiesce then provides a safe and therapeutic environment which is conducive to the recovery from alcohol addiction.
 A combination programme of evidence based therapies are then delivered by a team of experienced professionals.
 The therapies address the physical, psychological, social and spiritual aspects of alcohol addiction.
-The programme also utilises holistic therapies, social activities and regular gym and exercise.
+The programme also utilises holistic therapies, social activities and regular fitness sessions and exercise.
 Individuals will learn to understand their addiction and gain the knowledge and tools for an ongoing sustainable solution and recovery.
-Upon completion of rehab treatment individuals will have a personal and comprehensive relapse prevention plan and on-going support and aftercare that is provided as standard.
+Upon completion of rehab treatment individuals will have a personal and comprehensive relapse prevention plan and on-going support that is provided as standard.

 How does alcohol addiction start?The starting point for Alcohol addiction or "Alcoholism" can differ for each individual.
 It can often begin innocently in ones younger years (late teens) as casual or social drinking, or someone may drink to relieve stress or relax after a hard day or maybe drink as a way to manage trauma or pain, physical or emotional.
 Whatever the reasons for the initial alcohol consumption people don’t begin drinking and wake up the following day alcohol dependent, alcoholism is progressive.
 In the early stages of alcohol dependence the negative effects are more subtle but as this progresses they become more severe.
 Alcohol addiction can be psychological, physical or both and can have consequences in many areas of an individuals life.